Supporter09/Multi-Pad-Attack/README.md

 ### III.
 How I Build This Attack

-- **Tools**: Google AI Studio
-- **Concept**: XOR of two ciphertexts reveals XOR of plaintexts.
-If you can guess part of one, the other is exposed.
-- **Automation**: Instead of manual guessing, i try to guess all characters for each position with code and scores them.
-- **Improvement**: Adding interactive mode to fix any wrong characters to ensure a perfect key and accurate decryption.
+- After research for idea like `guessing` and `score`, i have prepare a prompt explain the general idea and approach for Google AI Studio to help me build the base code.
+After that, i add interactive mode to correct wrong char after automated process.
+(Prompt in `prompt.txt`)